KhiopsML/khiops-python/doc/site/samples/samples.md

 Deploys a coclustering step-by-step

-    The [`api.prepare_coclustering_deployment`][] method is called twice to prepare the deployment at two granularity levels.
+The [khiops.core.api.prepare_coclustering_deployment][] method is called twice to prepare the deployment at two granularity levels.
 Then, the model is deployed and the respective deployment dictionary is built.

 This is one of the most complex workflows of the Khiops suite.

 ```python
 # Imports